yum-food/gpu_fft/README.md

 ### Quick start

 Clone the repo into your unity project.
 Open the scene.
+Select "Demo_Pipeline" and click "Create Pipeline."
+Enter play mode.

 Run CPU simulator: